Study Abroad Program Overview

 More Information on Housing

-You will be housed in shared student apartments with other program participants.
-All housing is within a 30 commute to class by public transportation.
+You will be housed in a residence with other program participants.
+Housing is within a 30 commute to class by public transportation.

 The program includes a series of cultural activities designed to broaden your cultural understanding and enhance your study abroad experience.